 To ensure the health of your sales pipeline, define and monitor the relevant metrics.
 As sales activities progress, these metrics can provide valuable insights.
 Set clear sales targets.
 Track metrics like the average deal value, win rate, and conversion rate.

-Consider implementing these six key tips to manage the sales pipeline and drive consistent results.
+Consider implementing these sales pipeline management best practices to drive consistent results.

 Focus on prospecting alongside closing deals.
 Here are two ways to keep your pipeline full: